 Natural disaster damage

-Listing a property in a natural disaster zone has its challenges.
+Listing a property in a high natural event area has its challenges.
 It is important you understand what these are so you can best protect yourself.

 Important questions to ask the vendor

 Before a vendor signs an agency agreement, you should get as much information about the property as possible.
-Here are some things to keep in mind when gathering information from vendors in areas affected by a natural disaster:
+Here are some things to keep in mind when gathering information from vendors in areas affected by natural events:

 - Has an EQC claim been lodged on the property and, if so, what was the outcome of the claim?
 You will need to see supporting evidence from the vendor and pass this along to any prospective buyers.